fangyuan99/cookie-share/README.md

 - Use `PATH_SECRET` in worker config to prevent brute force attacks
 - Set complex project names and disable built-in workers.dev domain

-## Backend (Cloudflare Worker)
+## Backend API Endpoints

 **If `/{PATH_SECRET}/admin/*` endpoints have issues, check if X-Admin-Password is added or use CF official KV management page**

-Backend implemented as Cloudflare Worker, provides following endpoints:
+Both backend implementations provide the following endpoints:

 Note: Add `X-Admin-Password: yourpassword`